huanrenfeng/7zipDarkmode/README.md

 Download 7zip Source code https://sourceforge.net/projects/sevenzip/

+I used 7zip 19 version.
+But I only changed some of the UI codes.
+I think it's possible that one can use my files to compile newer versions.

 use Nukem9's https://github.com/Nukem9/detours Project to compile detours.lib with compiler setting /Gr

 and copy detours.lib to CPP\7zip\Bundles\Fm